UoB-OOP/coms10017/SETUP.md

 **Note for lab machines in 2.11:**

-OracleJDK should already be install at `/usr/java/jdk1.8.0_111`, but you set the proper `JAVA_HOME` via `export JAVA_HOME="/usr/java/jdk1.8.0_111"`.
+OracleJDK should already be install at `/usr/java/jdk1.8.0_111`, but you have to set the proper `JAVA_HOME` via `export JAVA_HOME="/usr/java/jdk1.8.0_111"`.
 You may want to add this to your `.bashrc`.